torvalds/linux/Documentation/admin-guide/LSM/Yama.rst

 (http://c-skills.blogspot.com/2007/05/injectso.html) attacks already
 exist and remain possible if ptrace is allowed to operate as before.
-Since ptrace is not commonly used by non-developers and non-admins, system builders should be allowed the option to disable this debugging system.
+Since ptrace is not commonly used by non-developers and non-admins, system builders should be allowed the option to disable this deging system.

 For a solution, some applications use ``prctl(PR_SET_DUMPABLE, ...)`` to specifically disallow such ptrace attachment (e.g. ssh-agent), but many